Aseel-Dweedar/theory/Auth.md

 - **What are JWT / Oauth2?**

+  *OAuth* 2.0, which stands for “Open Authorization”, is a standard designed to allow a website or application to access resources hosted by other web apps on behalf of a user.

-  **JSON Web Token (JWT)** is a way to encode claims in a JSON document that is then signed.
-JWTs can be used to encode all relevant parts of an access token into the access token itself instead of having to store them in a database.
+  *JWT* stands for JSON Web Token, is a mechanism to verify the owner of some JSON data.
+It’s an encoded string, JWTs can be used to encode all relevant parts of an access token instead of having to store them in a database.